 Add just a drop or two to oysters for a fiery kick.

 Waitrose stocks only responsibly caught or farmed fish that pass a rigorous check list, such as minimising by-catch of vunerable species and discards

 Find out where our fish comes from, why all our fish is line-caught and sustainable, and how we make sure your fish is as fresh as possible

 Fish Friday T&Cs

 Offer valid every Friday on all fish from the fish counter.
-Including promotions.
+Can be used in conjunction with other promotions where stated.
 Subject to availability.
 Offer valid in UK mainland and Channel Island Waitrose stores.
 Available online at waitrose.com only for Friday delivery slots.
 Excludes motorway service stations, Welcome Break and petrol stations.